 I love our lives—Tom and I say this to each other a lot.
 Let’s see where this venture takes us.

 We finished our first market season last summer at the Mundelein Farmers’ Market and sold every pie we brought out!
-We will be back at the Mundelein market this summer and we have added the Fox Lake Farmers’ Market as well.
-We will also be adding a few others so stay tuned.
+We will be back at the Mundelein market this summer and we have added the Fox Lake and Wauconda Farmers Markets as well.
 To stay up to date on other events and where we will be follow us on Facebook.

 We take orders and cater!
 If you want to order any of our pies for holidays, events, wedding or other special orders please contact us.
 For special orders we can work out delivery or pickup.

 Large Pies $20 to $25 depending on the pie, check out our menu for some of our pies and prices.
 The menu is rotating so if you have a favorite ask us and we probably make it.

 We sell out quickly at the market, if you want to secure your pie at the market, be sure to place a preorder by contacting us at least two days before a market day.

 Starting your own cottage food business, getting started is the hardest part.